evoradcliffe/Radcliffe_2025_darters/README.md

 3c) Split into mapped and unmapped reads > files end in either _mapped.bam or _unmapped.bam

-script(s): *all these were run with array jobs, so follow format of make commands.txt file, then run job with the run_array.sh from above*.
+script(s): *all these were run with array jobs, so follow format of make commands.txt file, then run job with the run_align.sh from above*.

 a. ./make_align_rgadd.sh > rgadd_commands.txt